-I disaggregate formal employment, formally registered firms, and average formal earnings by sector to explore heterogeneous effects and the possibility of subnational Dutch Disease after discovery announcements (results available upon request).
+I disaggregate formal employment, formally registered firms, and average formal earnings by sector to explore heterogeneous effects and the possibility of subnational Dutch Disease after discovery announcements (Appendix Figures A10-A12).
 In disappointed municipalities, formal employment declines significantly in the construction sector (-47% ten years on).
-Activity in this sector, which is especially dependent on government contracts and spending, may relocate as disappointment becomes evident.12 Formally registered firms and formal employment in the manufacturing sector remain unchanged in both disappointed and satisfied municipalities after discovery announcements, while average formal earnings in manufacturing trend downward.
+Activity in this sector, which is especially dependent on government contracts and spending, may relocate as disappointment becomes evident.
+Formally registered firms and formal employment in the manufacturing sector remain unchanged in both disappointed and satisfied municipalities after discovery announcements, while average formal earnings in manufacturing trend downward.
+These findings corroborate Cavalcanti et al. (2019)-who find limited direct economic effects of offshore oil discoveries-and suggest that indirect Dutch Disease channels (i.e., the spending effect in Corden and Neary (1982)) are limited in this context.